Esperanto: Alphabet

-The alphabet was designed with a French typewriter in mind, and although modern computers support Unicode, entering the letters with diacritic marks can be more or less problematic with certain operating systems or hardware.
-One of the first reform proposals (for Esperanto 1894) sought to do away with these marks and the language Ido went back to the basic Latin alphabet.
+The alphabet was designed with a French typewriter in mind.
+Although modern computers support Unicode, entering the letters with diacritic marks can be more or less problematic with certain operating systems or hardware.
+One of the first reform proposals (for Esperanto 1894) sought to do away with these marks, and the language Ido went back to the basic Latin alphabet.

 Phonology

 All letters lacking diacritics are pronounced approximately as their respective IPA symbols, with the exception of ⟨c⟩.

 The letters ⟨j⟩ and ⟨c⟩ are used in a way that is familiar to speakers of many Central and Eastern European languages, but may be unfamiliar to English speakers. ⟨j⟩ has the sound of English ⟨y⟩, as in yellow and boy (Esperanto jes has the same pronunciation as its English cognate yes), and ⟨c⟩ has a "ts" sound, as in hits or the ⟨zz⟩ in pizza.
 In addition, the ⟨g⟩ in Esperanto is always 'hard', as in gift.
 Esperanto makes use of the five-vowel system, essentially identical to the vowels of Spanish and Modern Greek.